 Why do we expect that the other shoe will drop precisely on our throats?
 Why do we assume that we will be completely unprepared for the challenges the future will bring?
 Anticipatory anxiety is a false dichotomy, causing us to expect only the negative aspects about an upcoming experience; why shouldn’t we focus on the positive aspects as well?

 Those monks train their physical bodies to be sure.
 But more importantly, they train their minds into submission, making friends with the screaming dinosaur in their brain that swears it’s all going to end badly.
-When we remember that only about 80% of the dire future scenarios we imagine actually happen, it helps us see a false alarm for what it is.
+When we remember that less than 20% of the dire future scenarios we imagine actually happen, it helps us see a false alarm for what it is.

 But this has to be practiced preventively.
 The monks practiced doing one thing at a time with complete focus and a connection to their breath.
 Over time, this mindful superpower allowed them to be perfectly present to whatever came up without ascribing the labels of “positive” or “negative” to that moment.